DuduNord/CrealityLight/README.md

 I could have directly connected the RPI to the MOS, but I have decided to add an ATTINY1614 to add some flexibility.
 I have added a puchbutton for some local interraction :
 1. the pushbutton can turn on/off 3 different LED sting
-1. it can also turn on/off a local LED (3V3) close to the extruder, to see the filament hole when we change it
+1. it can also turn on/off a local LED (3V3) close to the extruder, to see the filament hole when we change it (this LED is not driven by the pi, only by the user because it is used to bring some light when I am changing the filament (I am not ont the onctoprint web interface))
 1. it can force the RPI to be turned OFF locally :
    1. immediately (turn off the printer also)
    1. after a cooldown delay : the RPI is turned off immedately and the printer after some time (delay fixed in the ATTINY firmware)